dipunm/secure-bitcoin-for-dummies/_resources/lets-be-paranoid.md

 Protecting your bitcoin is often difficult because it requires **keeping a secret™**.
 We know that intuitively, information is hard to keep secret and once it's out, it's out.

-This is why bitcoiners are paranoid; the thing about a _bitcoin secret_ is that a it can be worth a lot of money.
+This is why bitcoiners are paranoid; the thing about a _bitcoin secret_ is that it can be worth a lot of money.
 The good news is that keeping a secret is easier when you take the time, and prepare to protect it.

 {:.note}
 <div>